for-giobbe/BASE/tutorial_2.md

 clade_of_interst  OG3683  4      0.0993  0.263  0.0289  0.2915
 ```

-This table is rather self explanatory and represent the final output of our analysis.
+This table is rather self explanatory and represent the endpoint of our analysis.

+---

+While throughout this tutorial a very simple labelling scheme has been used, BASE allows to use all the possibility of codeml, including

+* label multiple branches

+* compare a general and alternative model which both have labels

+* use branch (#) and clade ($) labels, also in the same model

+* use nested labels

 ---